 For the most recent academic year 2020-2021, Edge students on average earned a half-letter grade higher than their counterparts admitted on Academic Plan and were 22% more likely to return for a second semester at EMU.

 Along with our students' demonstrated academic results, the Edge program helps students form a community of support on campus consisting of peers, faculty, and staff.
-All Edge students may join Edge Advance, a student organization focused on giving back to the program that helped them with fundraisers and events.
 Edge helps students learn to become self-regulated learners, with the skills and habits to manage their time, tasks, and responsibilities.